Matthew Hoye

 - j.m.hoye@fgga.leidenuniv.nl

-J. Matthew Hoye is Associate Professor of Global Justice at ISGA and head of the War, Peace, and Justice Research Group.
-He is also the Principal Investigator of the European Research Council Starting Grant JustRemit, a member of ISGA’s board of examiners, and a teacher.
+J. Matthew Hoye is Associate Professor of Global Justice at the Institute of Security and Global Affairs and Head of the War, Peace, and Justice Research Group.
+He was Principal Investigator of the European Research Council Starting Grant JustRemit from 2021-26.
+Matthew teaches across the War and Peace track and convenes graduate electives, most recently Sanctions and (In)Security in the MSc Crisis and Security Management.
+Matthew is also a member of the Board of Examiners.

 More information about Matthew Hoye